itpartnersillinois/studyabroad/scholarships.md

 pageTitle: Scholarships and Financial Aid
 headerImage: /img/header/globe.jpg
 ---
-Additional campus-wide scholarships available on the [Education Abroad website](https://www.studyabroad.illinois.edu/outgoing-students/costs-scholarships/scholarships/index.html)
+Additional campus-wide scholarships are available on the [Education Abroad website](https://www.studyabroad.illinois.edu/outgoing-students/costs-scholarships/scholarships/index.html)

 For each study abroad program, the CoE Scholarship deadline is the same as the program deadline